 Yes, as a self-assessment measure.
 Employees and students should take their own temperature daily before they begin normal campus interactions and be attentive to other symptoms that could indicate COVID-19, especially cough, chills, change in sense of taste or smell, or shortness of breath.
 Thermometers are available in Health Services for those needing them.

 To monitor the health of the campus community, and to gauge whether it is safe to remain open, the College requires students and all employees to submit a COVID-19 Daily Symptom Self-Assessment usingthe Rave Guardian app.
 (Rave is also the app that Earlham uses to public safety alerts, including weather emergencies, power outages, or criminal activity on or nearby campus.)

-- Will face masks and social distancing be required?
+- Are face masks and social distancing required?

 - What anti-COVID-19 items should students be prepared to have in their personal supply and what is the College planning to provide for use?

 Hand sanitizing pumps are located throughout campus.
 All members of the campus community are responsible for their own mask supplies and for washing masks after use.
 The College also is stocking masks.
 Students are asked to bring their own thermometer, supplies of hand sanitizer, and anti-germ/virus wipes for personal use.

 - Should students and employees have up-to-date flu shots?